 Schools serving low-income students include any elementary or secondary school that is listed in the Department of Education’s Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.

 You must respond promptly to any requests for information or documentation from the U.S. Department of Education, even if they seem repetitive.
 These requests will be sent to you while you are still in school as well as once you are out of school.
 You will be asked regularly to confirm that you either still intend to teach or that you are teaching as required.
 You must provide documentation to the U.S. Department of Education at the end of each year of teaching.

 If you temporarily cease enrollment in your program of study or if you encounter situations that affect your ability to begin or continue teaching, you will need to stay in touch with the U.S. Department of Education to avoid your grants being converted to loans before you are able to complete your teaching obligation.

 Failure to complete the teaching obligation, respond to requests for information, or properly document your teaching service will cause the TEACH Grant to be permanently converted to a loan with interest.

 Once a grant is converted to a loan it cannot be converted back to a grant!

 If you meet all of the eligibility requirements and are interested in participating in the TEACH grant program, please complete the following:

 - TEACH Grant Application

 - TEACH Grant Entrance Counseling

 The Office of Scholarships and Financial Aid will contact you with additional information once you have completed the TEACH Grant Application.
-If you have any additional questions, please go to www.teachgrant.ed.gov, or visit the Office of Scholarships and Financial Aid in Room 120 of the Welcome Center.
+For additional information, please click here, or visit the Office of Scholarships and Financial Aid at the Welcome Center.